Nischith2004/Prasunet_WD_01/README.md

-this is resposive landing page
+this is responsive landing page